-Run a quick Google search for “How to Start a Business,” and nearly every tutorial or checklist you come across will offer the same list of to do items:
+Run a quick Google search for “How to Start a Business,” and nearly every tutorial or checklist you come across will offer the same list of to-do items:

-If most of your past experience has been with personal checking accounts, it’s easy to assume that this step should be really straightforward:

-But after just a bit of research, you’ll quickly realize that the terms between personal and business checking accounts tend to differ quite a bit.
+If most of your past experience has been with personal checking accounts, it’s easy to assume that the last step should be really straightforward.
+But after just a bit of research, you’ll quickly realize that the terms between personal and business bank accounts tend to differ quite a bit.

-Without choosing carefully, you could easily find yourself getting hit month after month with piles of small fees… That add up to a big dent in your bottom line—and that “free” business checking account you’d hoped for didn’t exactly turn out to be free.
+Without choosing carefully, you could easily find yourself getting hit month after month with piles of small fees that add up to a big dent in your bottom line—and that “free” business checking account you’d hoped for didn’t exactly turn out to be free.

 Choose a free business checking account from our list and fix this today.
-However, also know that you may need to spend some time working with a bookkeeper or accountant (or at least with your calculator) to clean up any lingering confusion in your books.
+But also know that you may need to spend some time working with a bookkeeper or accountant (or at least with your calculator) to clean up any lingering confusion in your books.

 When you start researching checking accounts for small businesses, you’ll quickly learn how much truth there is to that old saying, “There’s no such thing as a free lunch.”
 Even with so-called “free business checking accounts,” banking institutions have several ways of earning money from your account.

 Even with a so-called free account, all these fees can add up to significant costs.
-And although there may not be such a thing as a truly “free” business checking account, there are a few considerations that can help lead you to the lowest cost option for your business.
+And although there may not be such a thing as a truly “free” business checking account, there are a few considerations that can help lead you to the lowest-cost option for your business.